SannidhRaj/Data-Sci-Practise-Quesation/README.md

-📊 Data Science Practice
-This repository contains my Data Science practice questions and solved solutions.
-The main goal of this repository is to build a strong foundation in Data Science by solving problems regularly and applying concepts practically.
-📚 Topics Covered
-The repository will include practice questions and solutions from various Data Science topics, including:

-🐍 Python
-🔢 NumPy
-🐼 Pandas
-📊 Matplotlib
-📈 Data Visualization
-🧹 Data Cleaning
-🔄 Data Preprocessing
-📐 Statistics
-🤖 Machine Learning
-And other important Data Science concepts

-🎯 Purpose

-Practice Data Science concepts through questions Improve problem-solving skills
-Strengthen NumPy and Pandas fundamentals
-Learn data visualization through practical problems Build consistency through regular practice
-Maintain a personal collection of solved Data Science problems

-📝 Practice Approach
-Each topic will contain questions that I solve practically using Python and relevant Data Science libraries.
-The questions will range from Basic → Intermediate → Advanced as my understanding improves.
-🚀 Goal
-The goal is to become confident in solving real-world Data Science problems and develop a strong foundation for further learning in Data Analysis, Machine Learning, and Data Science.

-⭐ This repository is a record of my Data Science learning and problem-solving journey.
+# 📊 Data Science Practice

+A collection of **Data Science practice questions and their solved solutions** using Python and popular Data Science libraries.

+The main goal of this repository is to build a **strong foundation in Data Science** through regular problem-solving and practical implementation.

+## 📚 Topics Covered

+This repository will cover important Data Science concepts, including:

+- 🐍 Python
+- 🔢 NumPy
+- 🐼 Pandas
+- 📊 Matplotlib
+- 📈 Data Visualization
+- 🧹 Data Cleaning
+- 🔄 Data Preprocessing
+- 📐 Statistics
+- 🤖 Machine Learning
+- 📊 Exploratory Data Analysis (EDA)
+- And other important Data Science concepts

+## 🎯 Purpose

+The purpose of this repository is to:

+- Practice Data Science concepts through questions
+- Improve problem-solving skills
+- Strengthen NumPy and Pandas fundamentals
+- Practice data visualization
+- Understand data cleaning and preprocessing
+- Build consistency through regular practice
+- Maintain a collection of solved Data Science problems

+## 📝 Practice Approach

+Each topic contains **practice questions along with their solutions**.

+The questions will gradually progress from:

+**Basic → Intermediate → Advanced**

+Solutions are implemented using **Python and relevant Data Science libraries**.

+## 🚀 Goal

+The goal is to become confident in solving **Data Science problems** and build a strong foundation for:

+- Data Analysis
+- Data Science
+- Machine Learning
+- Real-world Data Problems

+## ⭐ Learning Journey

+This repository represents my **Data Science learning and problem-solving journey**, where I regularly practice questions and improve my understanding through hands-on coding.